sourcehut-mirrors/chawan/README.md

 # Chame: an HTML5 parser library in Nim

-## WARNING

-This library is still in beta stage.
-The API **will** undergo significant changes before the 1.0 release.

 ## Usage

 Include Chame in your project using either Nimble or as a git submodule.